bonohub13/myPong/README.md

 ## ::::: PLANS :::::
 1. Add rotation to paddles
+    - Visualization of rotating paddle &rarr; COMPLETED!
+    - Hit detection based on rotation of paddle &rarr; Not yet...
 2. Add horizontal movement to paddles
+    - After hit detection has been figured out
 3. Add maps
     - ex) Curved walls???